What is a master franchise?

 - Accept the need to invest before expecting to see a return for the new business.

-Master franchise fees – the cost of buying a master franchise
+Cost of buying a master franchise

 The financial issues of buying a master franchise invariably occupy much time.
 While there is no set formula for calculating initial and ongoing franchise fees, there are some parameters, which can afford some guidance.